OVERVIEW OF THE UCSF PUBLIC PSYCHIATRY FELLOWSHIP AT ZSFG

 - Site Director Supervision: All fellows should meet with their site supervisor at least 1 hour a week for supervision.
 Since clinical productivity is a major concern and critical for the on-going financial support of the fellowship, fellows should discuss their productivity at least monthly with their supervisors

-- Research Supervision: Melanie Thomas will meet with the fellows on Wednesday afternoons for research supervision from 1-4pm.
+- Research Discussion: Melanie Thomas will meet with the fellows on Wednesday afternoons for research supervision from 1-4pm.
 Melanie will work with the fellows to decide whether individual or group meetings are more effective.
 Please see schedule for precise dates and let Melanie know ahead of time if you will be absent.
 These meetings are critical for completing your research project in a timely fashion.
 Melanie is also available to meet with fellows more often individually throughout the fellowship to discuss the research projects.

 The didactics are organized in a module format.
 Before each module, we will send out an “Overview of the module” with learning objectives and chapter readings via e-mail.
 We encourage active learning during our didactics, so please feel free to ask questions during the talks.
 We have the following 8 modules: 1) Structure of Public Psychiatry; 2) Integration of Care; 3) Recovery, Psychosocial Rehabilitation, and Advocacy; 4) Homelessness and Housing Policy; 5) Management—Funding; 6) The Role of the Psychiatrist in Publicly-Funded Community Services; 7) Forensic Issues; 8) Management—Leadership.
 After each didactic, we will have time to reflect together, so feel free to bring in a recent article and/or assigned reading to discuss.

 Fellows are expected to give the several individual presentations throughout the year (examples on CLE):